paul-brabet/mailServer/readme.md

-A basic server setup for my website's form
+A basic server setup for my website's form.